Uc71/Employee-Database-Analysis/README.md

 Using http://www.quickdatabasediagrams.com I made an Entity Relationship Diagram (ERD) for the assignment CSVs.

 I checked to see if each column was unique in each CSV.
-For duplicated columns, I created composite keys, and I created primary keys for unique columns.
+I created primary keys for unique columns.
-I created a table schema for each CSV by importing each CSV into the SQL table I had made for it.
+I created an SQL table schema for each CSV and imported each CSV into the SQL table I had made for it.